Jerk Chicken Tacos made with spice-rubbed chicken, a pineapple salsa, and a delicious jalapeño-cilantro sauce.

 Add them to your Taco Tuesday rotation with shrimp, chicken, vegetarian, and quinoa tacos.

-Best Jamaican Jerk Tacos
+Best Jerk Chicken Tacos

 After perfecting the best mango salsa I’ve ever made, I started testing recipes to pair with it (not that it doesn’t go with everything).
 Tacos were an easy pick.
 So I made a bold, juicy Jamaican jerk chicken—and turned it into tacos.
 One of the most flavorful dinners I’ve ever had.